Murphydbuffalo/hyp/README.md

 I like to think of it as having various levers to pull and tradeoffs to make.
 If you want lower alpha and higher power, you'll need a higher sample size.
 If you want to be able to detect very small effects, you'll need a higher sample size.
-If there is a ton of variability in the experiment's probability distribution you'll need a higher sample size.
+If there is a ton of variability in the control variant's probability distribution you'll need a higher sample size.

 But conversely, if you only care about very large effect sizes, or if you don't